 Pension benefits are paid to retirees on the last business day of the month via direct deposit into your account at your bank or qualified credit union.
-For new retirees, the retirement benefit paid during the first six to nine months may be estimated.
-The benefit amount may require an adjustment once your actual final earnings have been reported by your NMERB employer.
+For new retirees, the retirement benefit paid during the first six to nine months may need to be adjusted once your actual final earnings have been reported by your NMERB employer.
 All new retirees are required to submit a direct deposit authorization form.